 The PG Certificate in Infection Control & Prevention course is designed by the University of Dundee for healthcare professionals new to the field of Infection Control and Prevention who which to enhance their practical knowledge and expertise in the field of Infection Control.

-The PG Certificate in Infection Control and Prevention course will help teach essential skills, knowledge and understanding of key learning areas in this field such as;
+The Postgraduate Certificate in Infection Control and Prevention course will help teach essential skills, knowledge and understanding of key learning areas in this field such as;

 - Risk Management